antonfirsov/docs/2020/05-May/github-actions-workflow-template/github-actions-workflow-template.md

-# Continuous integration workflow template for desktop apps with GitHub Actions
+# Continuous integration workflow template for .NET Core desktop apps with GitHub Actions

 We know how time consuming it can be to quickly set up continuous integration and continuous deployment workflows (CI/CD) for your WPF and Windows Forms desktop applications.